 The arcade may be vintage, but that just applies to the games!
 Instead of fussing over tickets and tokens, you’ll dispense and recharge credits on your own RFID card.

-Some of the vintage games don’t run the RFID cards, and you will need to play with quarters or tokens.
+Some of the vintage games will need to play with quarters or tokens though.
 You can get some at a special station in the arcade, don’t worry.

 To play like a winner, you need to eat like a winner.
 Funland Vintage Arcade also serves breakfast, lunch, and dinner!
 You can also indulge in ice cream delights at the Dairy Bar.